Top 5 Highway Barriers for Work Zone Safety

 “A physical barrier provides one of the best possible protection solutions for workers exposed to the flow of traffic.
 [Implementing Positive Protection] is a common-sense and cost-effective way for safety reform that will prevent death and injuries of workers on roads and highways.”

-Mobile Barriers MBT-1® is a highly mobile traffic barrier system for incident response & work zone safety.
-The mobility of the MBT-1® allows rapid work zone setup/removal and enables managers to reduce project duration & cost, schedule around peak traffic hours, and minimize roadway congestion.
+Mobile Barriers MBT-1® is a innovative traffic barrier system for work zones & incident response.
+The mobility of the MBT-1® allows rapid work zone setup/removal and enables engineers and managers to reduce project duration & cost, schedule around peak traffic hours, and minimize roadway congestion.
+The MBT-1® provides positive protection for a wide range of projects including short-duration and short-term work zones, road & bridge construction & maintenance, moving operations, incident management, and more.
+The MBT-1® has been called the "perfect tool" for various types of road, bridge, and tunnel projects.

-Mobile Barriers MBT-1® is a highly mobile traffic barrier system for incident response & work zone safety.
-The mobility of the MBT-1® allows rapid work zone setup/removal and enables managers to reduce project duration & cost, schedule around peak traffic hours, and minimize roadway congestion.
+Mobile Barriers MBT-1® is a innovative traffic barrier system for work zones & incident response.
+The mobility of the MBT-1® allows rapid work zone setup/removal and enables engineers and managers to reduce project duration & cost, schedule around peak traffic hours, and minimize roadway congestion.
+The MBT-1® provides positive protection for a wide range of projects including short-duration and short-term work zones, road & bridge construction & maintenance, moving operations, incident management, and more.
+The MBT-1® has been called the "perfect tool" for various types of road, bridge, and tunnel projects.

 Moveable Barrier - Concrete